benjaminion/upgrading-ethereum-book/src/book.md

 It is obligatory at this point to quote (or paraphrase) Vlad Zamfir: comparing proof of stake to proof of work, "it’s as though your ASIC farm burned down if you participated in a 51% attack".

 For more on the mechanics of economic finality, see below under [Slashing](/part2/incentives/slashing), and for more on the rationale and justification, see the section on Casper FFG.

-[TODO: link to Casper FFG when written]
+[TODO: link to Casper FFG when written.]

-#### Further reading
+#### See also

  - [Parametrizing Casper: the decentralization/finality time/overhead tradeoff](https://medium.com/@VitalikButerin/parametrizing-casper-the-decentralization-finality-time-overhead-tradeoff-3f2011672735) presents some early reasoning about the trade-offs for different stake sizes.
 Things have moved on somewhat since then, most notably with the advent of BLS aggregate signatures.
  - [Why 32 ETH validator sizes?](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Why-32-ETH-validator-sizes) from Vitalik's Serenity Design Rationale.